SarvarKh/ofn-wiki/Setting-up-Stripe-on-an-OFN-instance.md

 Then select `Select types to send` and check `account.application.deauthorized`, which should be second from the top.
 Then click `Add Endpoint` to save.

-By clicking on the endpoint you just created you will see all its details.
-You should take note of the `Signing secret`.
+By clicking on the endpoint you just created you will see all its details. **Now, click on it take note of the `Signing secret`**.
 You will need to use it to configure your OFN instance (Step 5).

 ![](https://github.com/openfoodfoundation/openfoodnetwork/wiki/stripe_webhooks.gif)